Andrew St Pierre White

-Andrew St Pierre White is one of the world’s best known 4×4 writers, commentators and adventure-travel film makers.
+Andrew St Pierre White is one of the world’s best known 4×4 writers, consultants, commentators and adventure-travel film makers.
 He first made his mark in the 4×4 overland community in 1993 as the author of The Complete Guide to Four-Wheel Drive in Southern Africa.
-The first edition, together with his website, 4xForum (now 4xoverland), launched the 4×4 information industry in that country.
-Since then, he has written another 14, 4×4 Overland books, and one memoir—currently the Nr-1 bestseller in the travel section on Amazon.
-His reach is now worldwide via this website, 4xOverland.com.
-Visitors can download all his TV shows, training and amazing adventures in HD.
+The first edition, together with his website, 4xForum (now 4xoverland.com), launched the 4×4 information industry in that country.
+Since then, he has written another 15, 4×4 books, and two memoirs—once the Nr-1 bestseller in the travel section on Amazon.

 Andrew St Pierre White lives with his family in Western Australia.